benjamin-wilkins/treasure-in-hiding/ch-8.md

 Everyone put everything inside the small bags, which they then put inside their backpacks.

 "Ready?
-3, 2, 1, Push!" shouted Johny, while they all heaved the heavy raft into the water and got on.
+Three, two, one, Push!" shouted Johny, while they all heaved the heavy raft into the water and got on.
 Soon they were moving slowly along the river.

 "Stop!" whispered Elsie, holding onto a tree and pulling the raft towards the bank where the current was weakest.
 "They're there!"

-And sure enough, 2 people were talking in the same voices that Elsie had heard on the previous night.
+And sure enough, two people were talking in the same voices that Elsie had heard on the previous night.

 "They definitely said something about treasure," whispered Rose.
 "Now, push off- we don't want to get caught!"